Malav-P/soundstream/index.md

 ### Training Curves

-For codebook diversity metric, score of 1 implies codebooks are used unformly (GOOD).
+For codebook diversity metric, score of 1 implies codebooks are used uniformly (GOOD).
 Score of 0 implies only one codebook vector is being used (BAD).

 | Metric   |                    |
 |----------|------------------------------|